hgedia/blog.nil.foundation-hg/_posts/2021-10-25-crypto3-cryptography-suite.md

 ## Oh.
 You're going to pitch some "Secret Sauce" of yours now?

-Something like that.
-Not a "Secret Sauce", but just a tool of ours.
+Well, not a "Secret Sauce", but just a tool of ours.

 So, can I start?